RohanShrivastava08/Hashnode-Blogs/cm1n5qhpq00000ajo23eo86vk.md

 ### Final Thoughts

 In the end, the choice between **Next.js** and **React** comes down to the type of project I’m working on.
 For static sites or apps that require SEO, Next.js is a fantastic choice.
 If I’m focusing on a client-side application with complex UI, then React might be all I need.

-Hope this helps clarify the differences between these two!

-Let me know if you have any questions or comments.